stefanymedina/test-git/README.md

 ##test with git to apply rebash one
-some change to test the multiStashes 0
+change to test the multiStashes 0